nzakas/understandinges6/manuscript/11-Promises.md

 ### Creating Unsettled Promises

-New promises are created through the `Promise` constructor.
+New promises are created using the `Promise` constructor.
 This constructor accepts a single argument, which is a function (called the *executor*) containing the code to initialize the promise.
 The executor is passed two functions as arguments, `resolve()` and `reject()`.
 The `resolve()` function is called when the executor has finished successfully in order to signal that the promise is ready to be resolved while the `reject()` function indicates that the executor has failed.
 Here's an example using a promise in Node.js to implement the `readFile()` function from earlier in this chapter:

 ```js
 // Node.js example